-This ACAN resource contains three CLE programs, each complete with a course outline and accompanying materials.
+This ACAN resource contains four CLE programs, each complete with a course outline and accompanying materials.
 They are designed to be used by any experienced court-appointed neutral to conduct relevant CLE presentations.
 ACAN welcomes and encourages neutrals to join the Academy at www.courtappointedneutrals.org.

 The first set describes the various roles neutrals serve.
 The second set contains materials to draft an appropriate Rule 53 court order appointing a neutral.
 The third set contains ethical guidelines and issues involving judicial neutrals.
+The fourth set discusses the 2023 ABA resolutions on the name change to Court-Appointed Neutrals.
 Each syllabus and accompanying text may be adapted for use in a 60 or 90 plus minute program.
 Collectively, they may be used in a half day or longer program.